sophiecchen/personal-website/thoughts/security-and-digital-forensics-resources.md

 * [Cyberwire Daily](https://thecyberwire.com/podcasts/daily-podcast) provides daily cybersecurity news and analysis geared at professionals.
 * [CyberWork](https://www.infosecinstitute.com/podcast/) invites industry leaders to discuss cybersecurity careers and skills needed to join the field.
 * [Digital Forensics Now](https://digitalforensicsnow.buzzsprout.com/) discusses the latest news in digital forensics from a law enforcement perspective.
+* [Forensic Focus](https://www.forensicfocus.com/podcast/) interviews leaders in the digital forensics field and discusses their experiences.
-- [SecurityNow](https://twit.tv/shows/security-now) discuss the latest developments across the security field.
+* [Security Now](https://twit.tv/shows/security-now) discuss the latest developments across the security field.

 ## Free Tools

-These DFIR tools are free to use and commonly used in the field.
+These tools are free to use and commonly used in the field.

 * [Eric Zimmerman's Tools](https://ericzimmerman.github.io/#!index.md) include multiple tools useful for a variety of tasks relevant to digital forensics.
 * [LEAPP Projects](https://github.com/abrignoni?tab=repositories) include parsers for many types of artifacts and logs.